leonardofmed/stt-chat-tts/README.md

 - Make sure your microphone is connected and working properly.
 - If you encounter any issues with PyAudio, try running the script with administrator privileges or installing PyAudio using a different method (e.g., conda or homebrew).
 - If you encounter any issues with DeepSpeech, try downloading the latest version of the pre-trained model files from the DeepSpeech releases page on GitHub and modifying the script to use the new files.
+- If the audio from the microphone takes a long time to convert to text or is cutting off some of the speech, check if you don't have any other USB devices, such as a webcam, that could be causing interference.